 These days we can’t imagine life without social media.
-Although they are a relatively new phenomenon, they’ve taken the world by storm.
+Although a relatively new phenomenon, they’ve taken the world by storm.
 But where did it all start?

-Gather around, children, today’s story is about social networks history.
+Gather round, children, today’s story is about social networks history.

 But first, let us define what social media actually is.
 The term ‘social media’ references websites and applications that allow users to create and share content.
 They also allow us to communicate with each other, via comments, likes, and chats.

-Finally, those are the websites where we have profiles, which we can update with personal information – education level, work position, and relationship status.
+Finally, we have profiles on those websites, which we can update with personal information - education level, work position, and relationship status.

 Well, as with every other thing that has ever become popular, at the beginning social media wasn’t that loved.
 Last year people spent an average of 2 hours and 24 minutes on social networks.

 Once upon a time...

-Social media history begins with the creation of the internet in the 20th century.
+Social media history is born with the creation of the internet in the 20th century.
 Humans almost immediately figured a way to use it to communicate.
-The first email was sent by Ray Tomlinson in 1971 and according to him, the message wasn’t very creative and it most probably said something like ‘qwertyuiop’.
+Ray Tomlinson sent the first email in 1971.
+He said the message wasn’t very creative and it most probably said something like ‘qwertyuiop’.
 Today we have email marketing and more than 306 billion emails are sent every day.

 The first creation, resembling social media, found its way into the world seven years later, in 1978.
 It was called Bulletin Board System, BBS for short.

-It was created by Ward Christensen and Randy Suess.
-Its main goal was to allow users to share information, such as meeting times, and to download files.
+Ward Christensen and Randy Suess - the creators - wanted to allow users to share information, such as meeting times, and to download files.
 One could access it over the telephone lines using a modem.
 That surely sounds magical to some.

 The next year, the first social media, Usenet was born, thanks to Tom Truscott and Jim Ellis.
-It had a similar idea to BBS, allowing users to post messages, articles, and information of all sorts to categories, known as ‘newsgroups’.
+It had a similar idea to BBS.
+Users could post messages, articles, and information of all sorts to categories, known as ‘newsgroups’.
 Usenet was a hybrid of sorts between email and modern-day forums.

-Still, the actual history of social media only begins with the first ever social networking site.
+Still, the actual history of social media only begins with the first-ever social networking site.
 Back in 1994, David Bohnett and John Rezner created GeoCities.
-It was a web hosting service and users could create their own sites within the platform.
+It was a web hosting service and users could build their own sites within the platform.